Tribunal de Paix de Gombe

 The Tribunal de Paix de Gombe (meaning "Gombe Peace Court") constitutes one of the eight peace courts located in Kinshasa, Democratic Republic of the Congo.
-It is situated at 6 Avenue de la Mission in the Gombe commune, strategically adjacent to the headquarters of the judicial police of the Public Prosecutor's Office.
-The court holds jurisdiction over a wide range of legal matters, including civil and criminal cases.
-Its authority aligns with the territorial boundaries of the Court of Appeal of Gombe, allowing it to preside over the communes of Gombe, Lingwala, Kinshasa, and Barumbu.
+It is situated at 6 Avenue de la Mission in the Gombe commune, next to the headquarters of the judicial police of the Public Prosecutor's Office.

+The court hears both civil and criminal cases.
+Its jurisdiction follows the boundaries of the Gombe Court of Appeal, giving it authority over the communes of Gombe, Lingwala, Kinshasa, and Barumbu.

 History

-The establishment of the Tribunal de Paix de Gombe is rooted in legislative enactment n° 68-248, promulgated on 10 September 1968.
-This statute mandated the establishment of peace courts in every town and municipality, which supplanted the former police courts and customary jurisdictions.
-In Kinshasa, this legislative directive was operationalized through order n° 79–105, issued on 4 May 1979, which was pivotal in designating the head offices and specifying the duties of the newly instituted peace courts.
-Notably, Article 1 of this order played a key role in establishing eight peace courts within Kinshasa, including the contemporary Tribunal de Paix de Gombe.
+The Tribunal de Paix de Gombe was created as part of legislative decree No. 68-248, issued on 10 September 1968.
+The law mandated the establishment of peace courts in every town and municipality, which replaced the former police courts and customary courts.
+In Kinshasa, this law was put into effect through Order No. 79-105, signed on 4 May 1979.
+The order established the locations and responsibilities of the new peace courts.
+Under Article 1, eight peace courts were created in Kinshasa, including the present-day Tribunal de Paix de Gombe.

 Organization

-The Tribunal de Paix de Gombe is structured into several key components, including two councils: a council of magistrates composed of one president, one or several judges, and at least two assessors.
-There is also a council of clerks headed by a head clerk, as elucidated by the combined reading of articles 24 and 27 of J.O.C.
+The Tribunal de Paix de Gombe is made up of several main sections.
+It includes a council of magistrates, which consists of a president, one or more judges, and at least two assessors.
+The court also has a council of clerks led by a head clerk, as provided under Articles 24 and 27 of the J.O.C.
 Code.
-In addition, there is a provision for a secretariat.
-Despite the presence of assessor judges as required by the legislator, they are scarcely visible in the courtroom and are seldom involved in court proceedings.
+In addition, the court has a secretariat that supports its daily operations.
+Although the law requires assessor judges to be part of the court, they are rarely seen during hearings and are seldom involved in court proceedings.

 The Council of Magistrates

-The President of the Court
+President, judges, and assessors

-The President of the Tribunal de Paix de Gombe is the head of the jurisdiction, responsible for coordinating all activities within the court.
-This role encompasses both administrative and judicial functions, including the allocation of cases to different chambers, setting hearing dates, organizing conservatory seizures, and convening plenary meetings.
-The President also holds disciplinary power over magistrates and plans working sessions to ensure the smooth functioning of the judiciary.
-In the President's absence, the eldest judge, based on the order of appointments, substitutes him.
+The president leads the court and manages its operations.
+The president is responsible for administrative and judicial duties, such as assigning cases to different chambers, scheduling hearings, organizing conservatory seizures, and calling plenary meetings.
+The president also has disciplinary authority over magistrates and plans work sessions.
+If the President is absent, the longest-serving judge, based on the order of appointment, takes over the role.

-Judges of the Peace

-Judges of the Peace are the magistrates entrusted with the mission to interpret and apply the law, settling disputes based on legal principles and their inner convictions.
-They are crucial in maintaining the rule of law and ensuring justice is served fairly and impartially.
+Judges interpret the law and apply it when hearing legal disputes.
+They make decisions based on legal principles and their own judgment.

-Assessor Judges

-Assessor Judges are notable individuals who assist a Judge of the Peace when customary law is applicable.
-Appointed by the Minister of Justice from local notables, they bring local customs and traditions into judicial proceedings, ensuring that justice is culturally relevant and community-oriented.
+Assessors are chosen to support a judge when a case involves customary law.
+They are appointed by the Minister of Justice from among local community leaders.
+Their role is to provide knowledge of local customs and traditions.